Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Powerfab went out of business but is now back trading, although with a reduced product range, perhaps we could pay them to resurrect the 125TW?

 Alternatives; the Kellfri Backhoe Digger also runs from a 10hp engine but does not have the hydraulic export feature of the Powerfab or quite the digging depth.
 As can also be seen, it does not have independent travel capability.
-At £3,600 each though, pretty cheap, and at less than 500kg, relatively easy for the in-service quad bikes to tow.
+At £3,600 each though, cheap, and at less than 500 kg, straightforward for the in-service quad bikes to tow.

 The Rock Machinery Mini Excavator is another example of the breed.